Dracaena massangeana (Corn Palm) Care Indoors; Watering, Light, Soil, Fertilizer, Problems

 Why is my Corn Plant dying?

-Your Corn Plant is dying due to root-rot disease, cold temperatures, and salts build up.
+Your Corn Plant is dying due to cold temperatures, salts buildup or root-rot disease which is enhanced by soggy soil.

 How to fix it

-• Remove the plant from its pot, trim rotten roots, and treat the healthy roots with a copper-based fungicidal solution.
+1. Remove the plant from its pot, trim rotten roots, and treat the healthy roots with a copper-based fungicidal solution as indicated by the manufacturer.

-• Use a pot with a drainage hole and free-draining soil to prevent the soil from getting soggy.
+3. Use a pot with a drainage hole and free-draining soil to prevent sogginess.

 Brown leaves